Tae Johnson (government official): Career

-He began his career in Salisbury, Maryland, working as an officer of the Immigration and Naturalization Service.
+He began his career in Salisbury, Maryland, working as an officer of the U.S. Immigration and Naturalization Service.
 On January 13, 2021, Johnson began serving as the senior official performing the duties of the director of U.S. Immigration and Customs Enforcement after the resignation of Jonathan Fahey.

 In 2019, Johnson provided testimony to the United States House Committee on Homeland Security.

-A February 8, 2023 report from the Government Accountability Office found that Johnson's service "as Acting ICE Director from November 16, 2021, through the present day is in violation of the [Federal Vacancies Reform] Act" as it had exceeded the time limit permitted for officials to serve in an acting capacity and that "any actions taken by Mr. Johnson on or after November 16, 2021, must be nullified or viewed as having no force or effect".
+A February 8, 2023, report from the Government Accountability Office found that Johnson's service "as Acting ICE Director from November 16, 2021, through the present day is in violation of the [Federal Vacancies Reform] Act" as it had exceeded the time limit permitted for officials to serve in an acting capacity and that "any actions taken by Mr. Johnson on or after November 16, 2021, must be nullified or viewed as having no force or effect".
 The U.S. Department of Homeland Security disagreed with the GAO's conclusion.

 Johnson retired at the beginning of July 2023 and was succeeded as acting director by deputy director Patrick J. Lechleitner.